excellarateinc/voyage-api-dotnet/readme_docs/DEVELOPMENT.md

 > __SEED DATA__
 >
 > A default "admin" user with full access to everything will be seeded into the database when _Update-Database_ is run.
+Use this account when initially interacting with the web services or creating new users or applying new user roles.
 ```
 Username: admin@admin.com
 Password: Hello123!